Sed Festival: Early Dynastic Period and Old Kingdom

 Detail from a relief from the underground galleries of the Step Pyramid of pharaoh Djoser running for the Heb-Sed celebration.

-There is clear evidence for early pharaohs celebrating the Heb Sed, such as the First Dynasty pharaoh Den and the Third Dynasty pharaoh Djoser.
+There is clear evidence for early pharaohs of the Early Dynastic Period and the Old Kingdom celebrating the Heb Sed, such as the First Dynasty pharaoh Den and the Third Dynasty pharaoh Djoser.
 In the Pyramid of Djoser, there are two boundary stones in his Heb Sed court, which is within his pyramid complex.
 He also is shown performing the Heb Sed in a false doorway inside his pyramid.
 The two boundary stones would have functioned as symbolic reminders of Djoser's dominion over Upper and Lower Egypt, and their placement within his mortuary complex would allow the king to continue carrying out the Heb-Sed in perpetuity after his death.

 Relief of Sahure wearing the tunic of the Sed festival and the red crown of Lower Egypt.

 One of the earlier Sed festivals for which there is substantial evidence is that of the Sixth Dynasty pharaoh Pepi I Meryre in the South Saqqara Stone Annal document, as the document corroborates a reign of at least 40 years, despite its damage.
 In addition, there are alabaster containers commemorating Pepi I's first Sed festival.

 Given the subsequent First Intermediate Period, there is a lack of extant monuments and other manifestations of centralized state activity, creating a void of any evidence of a Sed festival after the Sixth Dynasty.